uhasker/getting-things-done-in-next-js/src/chapter1/11-modules.md

 You already know the global scope, the function scope and the block scope.
 Now that we've introduced modules, there is one more scope you should know about—the **module scope**.

-As the name already says this is the scope of a module and each module has it's own scope.
+As the name already says this is the scope of a module and each module has its own scope.
 This means that variables and functions declared in a module are _not visible to code outside the module_ unless they are explicitly exported.
 Even if a variable or a function is explicitly exported it can't be used in outside code unless it has been explicitly imported first.